FAQ

 11. How do I conduct genealogical research?

-Through an application process, provide information pertaining to self and known filiations to an Civil Status Officer at any Civil Status Office
+Through an application process, provide information pertaining to self and known filiations to a Civil Status Officer at any Civil Status Office

 12. How long does it take to obtain relevant requested copies?

-For record available on the database, Birth Records from the year 1920 to date, and Death and Marriage Records from 2001 to date, are available on Civil Status Database, these Civil Status documents will be delivered instantly.
+For record available on the database, Birth Records from the year 1900 to date.
+Death and Marriage Records from 2001 to date, are available on Civil Status Database, these Civil Status documents will be delivered instantly.